eslint/eslint/docs/rules/no-process-env.md

 ## When Not To Use It

-If prefer to use `process.env` throughout your project to retrieve values from environment variables, then you can safely disable this rule.
+If you prefer to use `process.env` throughout your project to retrieve values from environment variables, then you can safely disable this rule.

 ## Further Reading